Stable Matching Games: Matching games

-Along the paper, we consider two finite set of agents $M$ and $W$ that we refer to as men and women, respectively.
-The cardinals of $M$ and $W$ are denoted $|M|$ and $|W|$ respectively, and typical elements are denoted $i\in M$ and $j\in W$.
+We consider two finite sets of agents $D$ and $H$ that we refer to as doctors and hospitals.
+The cardinalities of $D$ and $H$ are denoted $|D|$ and $|H|$\footnote{We suppose a general model where $D$ and $H$ can have different size.}, respectively, and typical elements are denoted $d\in D$ and $h\in H$.

-\begin{definition} A \textbf{matching} $\mu$ is a mapping between $M$ and $W$ where each agent on one side is matched to at most one agent on the other side.
-If $i\in M$ and $j \in W$ are matched in $\mu$, we will denote indistinctly $j = \mu_i$ or $i = \mu_j$. \end{definition}
+\begin{definition} \textup{A \textbf{matching} $\mu$ is a mapping between $D$ and $H$ where each agent on one side is matched to at most one agent on the other side.
+If $d\in H$ and $h \in H$ are matched in $\mu$, we will denote indistinctly $h = \mu(d)$ or $d = \mu(h)$.} \end{definition}